demisto/demisto-sdk/demisto_sdk/commands/zip_packs/README.md

 This will unify the "Campaign" pack into Campaign.zip file in the "DestinationDir" directory.

-`demisto-sdk unify-packs -i Campaign -o "DestinationDir" -u` This will unify the "Campaign" pack into Campaign.zip file in the "DestinationDir" directory and will upload the created Campaign.zip to the marketplace.
+`demisto-sdk unify-packs -i Campaign -o "DestinationDir" -u` This will unify the "Campaign" pack into uploadable_packs.zip file in the "DestinationDir" directory and will upload the created uploadable_packs.zip to the marketplace.